← Previous · All Episodes · Next →

 Matt Heywood:

 I was changing my resume and my cover letter for each position that I was applying to, but I was in 1st year at the time.
 So I didn't have any engineering experience.
-And what ended up happening was I put out 37 resumes and cover letters and I got 0 callbacks from those.
+And what ended up happening was I put out 37 resumes and cover letters and I got zero callbacks from those.

 Katy DeCoste: